Legal Framework of MoU (Memorandum of Understanding)

 4. The MoU can be differentiated from the agreement, but it should still clearly outline the above-mentioned cooperation, including all the provisions and terms and conditions it may impose and any limitations, rights, or responsibilities.
 Take, for example, terms like confidentiality agreements or simple etiquette rules standardising the behaviour of the contracting parties.

-5. If it is a MOU that governs the collaboration, then both tenure of the MoU, and the mode of its termination must also be in the limelight.
+5. If it is an MOU that governs the collaboration, then both the tenure of the MoU and the mode of its termination must also be in the limelight.
 In this regard, it gives a scope of the applicability of an agreement without even taking into consideration the termination of the partnership.

 Enforceability of Memorandum of Understanding (MoU)

-1. Intention to Create Legal Relations: In this nature, for MoU’s to be imposed, the parties must demonstrate an intention which is clear, to be bound under law.
-If words of the MoU portray it as only intended to be in effect temporarily, then it will rarely be considered binding.
+1. Intention to Create Legal Relations: In this nature, for MoUs to be imposed, the parties must demonstrate an intention that is clear to be bound under law.
+If the words of the MoU portray it as only intended to be in effect temporarily, then it will rarely be considered binding.

-2. Definite Terms: A memorandum of understanding that clearly defines terms like a specifically defined assignment, timelines, and also consequences for their failure to honour the terms can be enforced as a contract.
+2. Definite Terms: A memorandum of understanding that clearly defines terms, like a specifically defined assignment, timelines, and consequences for their failure to honour the terms, can be enforced as a contract.
 Normally, vague or provisional expressions are an indication of the lack of intent to be bound legally.

 3. Consideration: Section 10 of the Indian Contract Act of 1872 states that any contract must contain “consideration” or something that is bargained for.
 In any event, without consideration, an MoU most likely will not be enforced.